tpf/tprf-hugo-site/content/legal.md

 The Perl Foundation, because it does a better job of explaining what we do.

-How TPF Works
+How TPRF Works

-> I often get asked about my role in TPF and how TPF works, in the sense of
+> I often get asked about my role in TPRF and how TPRF works, in the sense of
 > "Who's in charge?"
 So, instead of pointing people to the legalese in the
-> bylaws and committee charters, this is an explanation of TPF's structure in
+> bylaws and committee charters, this is an explanation of TPRF's structure in
 > plain English.

 --Allison

-The top level of TPF is the board of directors.
+The top level of TPRF is the board of directors.
 It holds the ultimate authority in the organization, but in practice only exercises veto power.
-The board is self-electing, and usually draws its candidates from the pool of TPF volunteers.
+The board is self-electing, and usually draws its candidates from the pool of TPRF volunteers.

 The active members of the
-board are the president, who oversees the daily work of TPF, and the treasurer, who acts as a final sanity check on all expenses.
+board are the president, who oversees the daily work of TPRF, and the treasurer, who acts as a final sanity check on all expenses.
 These positions are elected by the board.
-Each president is free to choose their focus for activity: the first president concentrated on conferences and on incorporating TPF as a non-profit foundation; the current president concentrates on general Perl legal issues and on building TPF's relations with companies and other open source foundations.
+Each president is free to choose their focus for activity: the first president concentrated on conferences and on incorporating TPRF as a non-profit foundation; the current president concentrates on general Perl legal issues and on building TPRF's relations with companies and other open source foundations.

 The next level is the
-Steering Committee (SC), which handles the real work of TPF.
+Steering Committee (SC), which handles the real work of TPRF.
 The committee is chartered with the full power of the board, aside from a few financial restrictions (they need board approval to spend huge gobs of cash or put the foundation